Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 29. **Project lifecycle, readiness and expenditure authorization are separate controls.** Project business lifecycle is derived from business facts; Setup readiness and Operational Authorization must not be collapsed into one status.

-30. **External Project business activation is based on signed legal basis, not cash receipt.** A signed external Funding Agreement makes the Project business-active; delayed Funding is managed as a separate Funding / operational risk.
+30. **Project business activation is based on the applicable Authorizing Basis, not cash receipt.** Each Project Type has an applicable official activation basis.
+For the normal external-grant case, a signed + registered Funding Agreement recorded in ERP makes the Project business-active; for an internal grant, the Research Council Decision is the Authorizing Basis.
+Delayed Funding is managed separately.

 31. **Expenditure initiation requires explicit Operational Authorization.** Head of Post-Award performs a final explicit authorization after all Mandatory Setup Checks are complete.
 Normal authorization is blocked until those checks pass.

-32. **Operational Authorization gates expenditure initiation, not planning.** Non-expenditure Setup work, including Research Needs and Procurement Planning, remains available before Operational Authorization.
+32. **Operational Authorization gates expenditure initiation, not planning.** Non-expenditure Setup/readiness work, including Research Needs and Procurement Planning, remains available before Operational Authorization regardless of whether the Project lifecycle is still `Setup` or is already `Active` because its Authorizing Basis exists.

 33. **Budget authority may be partial.** Only approved allocations are spendable; unallocated Funding remains visible but unavailable for expenditure.
 Full allocation of the Agreement Amount is not required for `Setup Complete`.

-34. **Funding recovery does not silently remove management restrictions.** Receipt of delayed Funding triggers notification / review for a restricted Project, but explicit restrictions remain until an authorized decision changes them.
+34. **Changed underlying conditions do not silently remove explicit management restrictions.** A relevant change, such as receipt of delayed Funding, may trigger notification / review, but an explicit Operational Restriction remains until an authorized management action changes or removes it.

 35. **Procurement Plan approval is planning approval, not purchase authorization.** A formal Procurement Request remains required; planned requests may use a simplified route subject to automated current-Budget and restriction validation.

+36. **Operational Restrictions are universal and dynamic.** They are not a special Funding Delay status and may be introduced, changed or removed throughout the life of an `Active` Project without changing the Project business lifecycle.

+37. **Restrictions govern future commitment formation, not existing obligations.** An Operational Restriction blocks affected new expenditure initiatives / obligations.
+Obligations validly created before the restriction continue to execution, acceptance and payment unless another independent authoritative process changes them.

+38. **Pre-obligation expenditure initiatives may be suspended by Project restriction.** Existing Requests / initiatives that have not yet reached their applicable obligation-forming event become `Suspended by Project Restriction` when the restriction applies.
+Suspension is represented on the source object and exposed through derived operational views, not a parallel register.

+39. **Case-specific exception preserves the Project-wide restriction.** Head of Post-Award may resume one suspended expenditure initiative through an explicit rule-specific exception with mandatory Reason and audit trail, without an additional approval and without removing the underlying Project restriction.
+Hard Business Validations remain non-bypassable through this mechanism.

+40. **Agreement-preparation timing uses controlled thresholds, not observed averages as rules.** The Agreement workflow should distinguish configurable `Target Duration` from `Critical Escalation Threshold`; exceeding the target notifies/reminds the responsible Legal user, while exceeding the critical threshold escalates to COO and Director.
+Actual average duration remains an analytical KPI.

+41. **Legal records discontinuation; Legal does not originate the refusal decision.** Closing unsuccessful Agreement preparation requires a structured reason and the NURA refusal letter to the funder as mandatory evidence.
+No separate approval of Legal's recording action is required.
+Closure stops the Agreement-preparation timing/escalation path and notifies Post-Award, COO and Director.

+42. **Unsuccessful pre-active Project history is retained and reopenable.** If the same Award resumes after `Not Proceeded`, the same Project is reopened with the same identity and prior Setup history.
+Setup information is not copied into a separate archive or deleted; archival presentation is a view/access state over retained history.

+43. **`Project Created` is an event, not a lifecycle state.** A Project immediately receives the lifecycle state implied by its business facts and applicable Authorizing Basis.

 ---